-South Tanks, Tate Modern, London, 3.
-3. 2017, with Wolfgang Tillmans (voc.) and Kyle Combs, Juan Pablo Echeverri, Tim Knapp, Jay Pluck und Tom Roach, 4:45 min
+South Tanks, Tate Modern, London, March 3, 2017, with Wolfgang Tillmans (voc.) and Kyle Combs, Juan Pablo Echeverri, Tim Knapp, Jay Pluck, and Tom Roach, 4:45 min.

 Tate © Tate Digital 2018

-On March 3, 2017 Tillmans performed with his band Fragile in celebration of his retrospective at the London Tate Modern.
-As prelude to a week of concerts organized by the artist, Fragile gave, as part of their contribution, two samples of their versatile repertoire.
+On March 3, 2017, Tillmans performs with his band Fragile in celebration of his retrospective at the London Tate Modern.
+As prelude to a week of concerts organized by the artist, Fragile gives, as part of their contribution, two samples of their versatile repertoire.

-To begin with, a cover of the leftist Sacropop classic Anderes Osterlied, recorded in 1970 by the Peter-Janssens-Ensemble.
-To a lean, catchy guitar riff Tillmans pronounced in semi-inflammatory, inflected verse, in which liberation theology and calls for revolution are closely related: »that would sit well with masters of the world / if justice were to come only in the afterlife…« In contrast was the drone-like song Naïve Me, which, written in 2016, focuses on Brexit, which nearly nobody thought was possible.
-Tillmans inflected speech turns in on itself and begins, if only shortly, to turn in a circle – »naïve me – me naïve.« Meanwhile the five-person band spouts ominous plumes of sound, till the struggle against helplessness flows into the conclusive ending: »How did we get into this shit?«
+To begin with, a cover of the leftist Sacropop classic Anderes Osterlied (A Different Eater Song), recorded in 1970 by the Peter Janssens Ensemble.
+To a lean, catchy guitar riff, Tillmans pronounces semi-inflammatory, inflected verse, in which liberation theology and calls for revolution are closely related: »That would sit well with masters of the world / if justice were to come only in the afterlife …« This contrasts with the drone-like song Naïve Me.
+Written in 2016, it focuses on Brexit, which almost nobody thought was possible.
+Tillmans’s inflected speech turns in on itself and begins, if only briefly, to turn in a circle: »naïve me – me naïve.« Meanwhile, the five-person band spouts ominous plumes of sound, till the struggle against helplessness flows into the conclusive ending: »How did we get into this shit?«